hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 ## Likelihood ratio test (LRT)

-DESeq2 also offers the Likelihood Ratio Test as an alternative **when evaluating expression change across more than two levels**.
-This type of test can be especially useful in analyzing time course experiments.
+DESeq2 also offers the Likelihood Ratio Test (LRT) as an alternative **hypothesis test for when we are comparing more than two sample classes**.
+Rather than evaluating whether a gene's expression is up- or down-regulated in one class compared to another, the LRT **identifies genes that are changing in expresssion in any direction across the different sample classes**. _This type of test can be especially useful in analyzing time course experiments_.

 ### How does this compare to the Wald test?

-The **Wald test** (default) is a test of hypothesis usually performed on parameters that have been estimated by maximum likelihood.
-It only **estimates one model per gene and evaluates the null hypothesis that LFC == 0.**
+The **Wald test** (default) only **estimates one model per gene** and evaluates the null hypothesis that LFC == 0.

-The **Likelihood Ratio Test** is also performed on parameters that have been estimated by maximum likelihood.
+For the **Likelihood Ratio Test** is also performed on parameters that have been estimated by maximum likelihood.
 For this test **two models are estimated per gene; the fit of one model is compared to the fit of the other model.**

 <p align="center">
 <img src="../img/lrt_formula.png" width="300">